danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/EmojiKit.md

 # ``EmojiKit``

-EmojiKit lets you use emojis in your Swift-based software.
+EmojiKit is a Swift SDK that lets you use emojis on all major Apple platforms.

 ## Overview

 ![EmojiKit logo](Logo.png)

-EmojiKit is a Swift-based SDK that lets you use emojis in Swift-based software on all major Apple platforms (iOS, macOS, tvOS, watchOS, and visionOS).
+EmojiKit is a Swift SDK that lets you use emojis on all major Apple platforms (iOS, macOS, tvOS, watchOS & visionOS).

-EmojiKit provides you with all you need to work with emojis, including categories, skin tone variants, unicode and version information, localization support, etc.
+EmojiKit provides you with all you need to work with emojis, including emoji models, standard categories, support for localization & skin tones, unicode & version information, etc.